Learn how Juneau Alaska was discovered with a gold strike, how it got its name, and how it became the capital of Alaska.

 As with many cities, towns, and villages in Alaska, Juneau has a rich history.

-From gold first being discovered in the area, to becoming the capital of Alaska, the city of Juneau plays a big part in the history of the Great Land known as Alaska.
+From the discovery of gold in the area, to becoming the capital of Alaska, the city of Juneau plays a big part in the history of the Great Land known as Alaska.

 And I want to thank you for the connection to my past.
 I grew up in Anchorage and left for college in 1967.